OxAI-Safety-Hub/al-llm-experiments/scripts/dual_labelling/README.md

 - `--run-id` : The run id of the experiment you wish to dual label.

-- `--score-ambiguities` : Should the ambiguities have to match for the labels to be considered consistent? ***Default = True***
+- `--score-ambiguities` : Call this flag if the ambiguities should have to match for the labels to be considered consistent.

 You can then call the script from the console.
-For example, this will dual label the data from the experiment with run id "make_example_dataset".
+For example, this will dual label the data from the experiment with run id "make_example_dataset", and the ambiguities matter.

 ```
-python scripts/dual_labelling/dual_label.py --run-id make_example_dataset --score-ambiguities True
+python scripts/dual_labelling/dual_label.py --run-id make_example_dataset --score-ambiguities
 ```